adblockplus/adblockpluschrome/README.md

   - For signed builds: [PyCrypto module](https://www.dlitz.net/software/pycrypto/)
 - [Node.js](https://nodejs.org/) (>= 7)

+### Building on Windows

+On Windows, you need a [Linux environment running on WSL](https://docs.microsoft.com/windows/wsl/install-win10).
+Then install the above requirements and run the commands below from within Bash.

 ### Building the extension

 Run one of the following commands in the project directory, depending on your